semgrep/semgrep-docs/docs/semgrepignore-v2-reference.md

 to list the target files. `--x-ls-long` additionally prints excluded files and a brief justification.
 Beware that these two options are likely to be renamed or change their behavior in the future.
-Meanwhile, typical usage is:
+Meanwhile, its typical usage is:

 ```
 semgrep --x-ls